Integer programs with bounded subdeterminants and two nonzeros per row: Overview

 In Section~\ref{sec:DP}, we present our main algorithm for solving instances of the weighted stable set problem on graphs $G$ with $\ocp(G) \leq k$, where $k$ is any constant, in strongly polynomial time.
 Our algorithm exploits the structure from the three previous sections, which can be assumed without loss of generality.
 Let $G_1$, \ldots, $G_t$ denote the subgraphs of $G$ obtained from the large vortices by adding the boundary of the corresponding faces of $G_0$.
 Each such boundary is an even cycle, which equals the intersection of $G_0$ and the corresponding $G_i$.
 Recall that the number $t$ of large vortices is bounded.

-Viewing any solution to the problem as an edge subset, we can decompose the solution into several parts, one global part contained in $G_0$ and several local parts, one contained in $G_i$ for each $i \in [t] := \{1,\ldots,t\}$.
+Viewing any solution to the problem as an edge subset, we can decompose the solution into several parts, one global part contained in $G_0$ and several local parts, each contained in some $G_i$ for $i \in [t] := \{1,\ldots,t\}$.
 From~\cite[Proposition 3.1]{ocpgenus}, we know that the part of the solution in $G_0$ is a 0/1 circulation in a well-chosen orientation of the dual graph $G_0^*$.
 This circulation satisfies $g$ extra constraints, where $g := \eg(\surf)$ is the Euler genus of $\surf$.
 Topologically, these $g$ extra constraints mean that the circulation from our solution is homologous to the all-one circulation.

 The main result of \cite{ocpgenus} (see also Morell, Seidel and Weltge~\cite{MSW21}) tells us how to solve the problem on the surface part $G_0$ alone.
-If we knew that the feasible solution avoids the boundary cycle of each $G_i$, $i \in [t]$, then we would be done after performing a single homologous circulation computation on $G_0^*$, and taking the empty solution within each $G_i$, $i \in [t]$.
+If we knew that the feasible solution avoids the boundary cycle of each $G_i$, $i \in [t]$, then we would be done after performing a single homologous circulation computation on $G_0^*$, and taking the empty (zero) solution within each $G_i$, $i \in [t]$.
+(This is because $G_i$ is bipartite; in terms of stable sets, this amounts to selecting the side of the bipartition of $G_i$ that has maximum weight.)
 Unfortunately, this is in general not the case, and we cannot simply ignore the subgraphs $G_1$, \ldots, $G_t$.
 The global solution may interact nontrivially with some local solutions through the boundary cycle of the corresponding $G_i$.

 In addition to being bipartite, the subgraphs $G_i$, $i \in [t]$ have a particularly nice structure in terms of their cutsets, which is known as ``linear decomposition'' of bounded ``adhesion''.
 This means that for each vertex $v$ on the boundary of $G_i$, we have a ``bag'' $X(v) \subseteq V(G_i)$ containing $v$.
 For each $z \in V(G_i)$, the set of boundary vertices $v \in V(G_i)$ with $z \in X(v)$ form a path contained in the boundary of $G_i$.
 For $z, z' \in V(G_i)$, there can be an edge between $z$ and $z'$ only if the corresponding paths intersect.
-Moreover, if two boundary vertices $v, v' \in V(G_i)$ are adjacent then $X(v) \cap X(v')$ has a bounded number of vertices.
-Using the bags $X(v)$ and their properties, we can define a bounded size cutset $Y(e)$ for each boundary edge $e=vv' \in E(G_i)$.
+Moreover, if two boundary vertices $v, v' \in V(G_i)$ are consecutive on the boundary then $X(v) \cap X(v')$ has a bounded number of vertices.
+Using the bags $X(v)$ and their properties, we can define a bounded size ``cutset'' $Y(e)$ for each boundary edge $e=vv' \in E(G_i)$.